Three students working together

 In addition to the honors thesis pathways mentioned above, you can explore the following unique opportunities in other departments.

-Throughout this intensive program, students gain entrepreneurial confidence as they exercise their critical thinking, business writing, and communication skills through hypothesizing, testing, and adapting a business plan - ultimately targeting traction through user acquisition and sales.
+Founders Lab is a 2-semester (6 credit) thesis pathway, hosted by the Center for Entrepreneurship & New Business Design at the W. P. Carey School of Business, designed to empower Barrett students to gain entrepreneurial confidence as they develop critical thinking, business writing, and communication skills by pursuing the launch of a new venture.
 This untraditional academic experience focuses on empowering students to engage with a specific opportunity, identify a distinct audience, and provide something of real value (that your target audience will exchange value to obtain).

 Program Logistics